KillianDavitt/DontLetGoogleKnowImLonely/README.md

 - 05/09/16 - Next task: Allow user to add categories of detection easily, by name, and then by clicking ads to add to the data
 - 08/09/16 - Reasonably effective exporting is now functioning properly
 - 09/09/16 - Trying to improve the graph display slightly by adding lines between points
+- 12/09/16 - Lots of work done.
+Categories can be added, and, ads can be clicked to be added to a users chosen category.
+The ad text is then added to the training data